ManishkPrajapati/Academic-Aisle/SRS - Copy.md

 Scope:

-The scope of this project includes the development of the Academic Aisle online resale marketplace website, which will allow users to buy and sell educational products and services.
-The website will include features such as user registration, login, advertisement posting, messaging, search functionality.
-The website will also include administrative features such as user management, advertisement approval, and site maintenance.
+The scope of this project includes the development of the Academic Aisle online sale and resale marketplace website, which will allow users to buy and sell educational products and services.
+The website will include features such as user registration, login, advertisement posting, messaging.The website will also include administrative features such as user management

 Functional Requirements: